-Why Is It Important to Seek Professional Help from a Physical Therapist for Pelvic Organ Prolapse?
+Why Is It Important to Seek Professional Help from a Physical Therapist for Pelvic Organ Prolapse and Incontinence?

-If you're dealing with bladder prolapse, doing Kegels on your own might not be enough.
+If you're dealing with bladder prolapse and/or incontinence, doing Kegels on your own might not be enough.
 This is a serious condition that usually needs professional care.
 Here's what you should know:

 Why See a Pelvic Therapist?